-No requests for access to personal information were received by the CMH during the reporting period, and none were carried forward from the previous fiscal year.
+One request for access to personal information was received by the CMH during the reporting period.
+This request was closed within 31 to 60 days of arrival with a "no records found" disposition.
+The request was closed slightly after the initial 30-day window with no extension taken (0% of requests closed within legislative timeframes).
 No consultations were received from other organizations.
-As noted in the chart below, this trend is consistent with low volumes experienced in previous reporting periods, other than 2017-2018.
+As noted in Chart 1 below, this trend is consistent with low volumes experienced in previous reporting periods, other than 2017-2018.